Mets place Scott on paid leave, acting GM plead...

 Mets place Scott on paid leave, acting GM pleads not guilty

-Acting general manager Zack Scott has been placed on administrative leave by the New York Mets following his arrest...
+Acting general manager Zack Scott was placed on administrative leave Thursday by the New York Mets following his arrest on charges of driving while intoxicated.

 More Recent New York Mets Articles